|Yungneung / Geolleung Royal Tomb (a.k.a, Yunggeolleung) [UNESCO World Heritage] (화성 융릉과 건릉 [유네스코 세계문화유산])|

 King Jangjo was the second son of King Yeongjo, the 21st ruler of the Joseon Dynasty.
 He was installed as a Crown Prince in 1736.
 As the Crown Prince, he administered the state affairs on behalf of his father and showed great capability in various fields.
 However, he died in 1762 after being locked in a wooden rice chest on the orders of his father, King Yeongjo.

-The tomb of this ill-fated Crown Prince was originally located in Mt.
-Baebongsan in Yangju-gun, Gyeonggi-do Province.
-His son, King Jeongjo moved the tomb to Mt.
-Hwasan in Hwaseong, Gyeonggi-do Province and changed the title of the tomb to Hyeollyungwon (현륭원).
+The tomb of this ill-fated Crown Prince was originally located in Baebongsan Mountain located in Yangju-gun, Gyeonggi-do.
+His son, King Jeongjo moved the tomb to Hwasan Mountain in Hwaseong, Gyeonggi-do and changed the title of the tomb to Hyeollyungwon (현륭원).
 Later, he posthumously gave his father the title King Jangjo and moved the tomb to its current place, and the title of the tomb was changed again to Yungneung.

 Queen Heongyeong was designated as a Crown princess in 1744.
 In 1795 when she turned 60 and long after her husband died, she wrote Hanjungnok (한중록), the memoirs, which is mainly about the terrible fate of her husband.